Employee Volunteering

 A normal day or session could include:

-• Learning some new tracks, trails or bushcraft skills to help brew up the tea and erect a rain (or sun!) shelter
+• Learning new tracks, trails or bushcraft skills to help brew up the tea and erect a rain (or sun!) shelter

 campfire